 Sighisoara is practically an open-air museum.

-It came to being in the 12th century, when the Transylvanian Saxons (of German origin) were sent by the Hungarian king to ensure the defense at the Eastern borders of the Magyar kingdom.
+It came to be in the 12th century when the Transylvanian Saxons (of German origin) were sent by the Hungarian king to ensure the defense at the Eastern borders of the Magyar kingdom.

 It grew to achieve urban status in the 14th century due to its increased strategic significance.
 This is also the time the citadel started its fortification.
 Out of the 14 towers being built back then, 9 are still standing to this day.